evg-cv/ArticleAnalysis/README.md

         python3 -m nltk.downloader all
     ```

+- Please create the "model" folder in "utils" folder and copy the word model to "model" folder.

 ## Execution

 - For training the model, please set TRAINING_DATA_PATH variable in settings file with the absolute path of the training